fitzk/Portfolio/src/lib/threejs/examples/ShadowsSphere.md

 ### Shadows Animated Sphere

 Instead of baking the shadow into the model directly using software, an alternative is loading a shadow texture as an alphaMap material and animating the resulting mesh relative to the sphere.
-The shadow jpg is loaded using the texture loader and the shadow mesh positioned slightly above the base plane.
+The shadow jpg is loaded using the texture loader and the shadow mesh positioned slightly above the base plane. ["The alpha map is a grayscale texture that controls the opacity across the surface (black: fully transparent; white: fully opaque)"](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial.alphaMap).

 ```ts
 import simpleShadow from "assets/textures/simpleShadow.jpg";